-Oftentimes you’ll have veterans who are 75 years old, for instance, and they will sell them a 20-year annuity.
-There’s no way that the veteran is going to get near the value of that annuity back, unless he’s going to be 95, the odds of which are very slim.
-You won’t get any additional benefits, may lose some of the benefits you have and you may be cut off from your money for a significant amount of time.
+Oftentimes you'll have veterans who are 75 years old, for instance, and they will sell them a 20-year annuity.
+There's no way that the veteran is going to get near the value of that annuity back unless he reaches age 95 - the odds of which are very slim.
+You won't get any additional benefits, may lose some of the benefits you have and you may be cut off from your money for a significant amount of time.

 Identify theft is a big concern and something vets seem vulnerable to.
 What are you seeing there?

 The biggest one going on right now is the VA phishing scam.
 They will call up a veteran and even spoof the number of the local VA [on caller ID].
 They will claim they are from the VA and that they need to update the veteran's information and ask the veteran to provide name, address, birthday, social security number, and branch of service.
 The VA will never do that.
 If you get a call from the VA asking you to update personal information, hang up the phone immediately, call the local VA, and find out if their records need to be updated.
 Very similar is the DFAS scam—the Defense Finance and Accounting Service out of Kansas City.
 This one focuses on retirees.
 The scammer calls up and says there's been a massive computer crash at DFAS.
 They've lost everyone's direct deposit information, and they need to get your information to make sure you receive your check on time.
 They ask for all of the veteran's personal information for identity theft purposes.